 - Virtual consults are always an option for those that prefer to not meet in person.

-- We are asking families requesting a home lactation visit to please consider wearing a mask to protect our Lactation Consultants when they are in your home, per CDC recommended guidelines for Care for Breastfeeding Families.
+- We are asking families with unvaccinated adults requesting a home lactation visit to please consider wearing a mask to protect our Lactation Consultants when they are in your home, per CDC recommended guidelines for Care for Breastfeeding Families.

 Virtual or telephone consults will generally last 60 – 75 minutes.
 Virtual consults will have limitations, as there can be no oral exam of your baby, no physical breast exam or weighted feeds unless you have an infant scale at home.
 There is still a lot that we can address through your feeding history and current feeding routines.
 Together we can come up with a feeding plan to help you reach your breastfeeding goals.